 Our policy is that normally every young person 14 and above has their own mobile number on their records for confidentiality reasons.
 If this applies to you or a family member, please contact the surgery to make the necessary changes

-WFHP COVID_19 Privacy Notice
+WFHP COVID_19 Privacy Notice – to be updated

 Below are 2 leaflets that explains how NHS England and our surgery are sharing your medical information to enable to offer the best possible care: